wonderbird/wonderbird.github.io/_posts/2022-05-13-safety-net-for-architecture.md

 In general, the table above looks fine to me.
 It shows the modules with development activity and it shows, that tests are maintained for those modules.

-As I do not know the code base well enough, I cannot judge whether coupling values above 50% indicate too tight coupling.
+As I do not know the code base well enough, I cannot judge whether coupling values above 50% indicate too tight coupling or just a "test first" coding style.

-##### Coupling Across Components

-TODO Idea: Remove the tests from the analysis for now.
-The test coupling might overshadow coupling across modules.

-#### Coupling of Frontend Code and Tests

 ### Analyze Coupling on an Architectural Level

-#### Trend of Coupling of Frontend Code and Tests

 #### Configuration